• Skip to primary navigation

 Serve the mincemeat slices at festive gatherings-they're a staple at our Boxing Day buffet, along with puff pastry sausage rolls, Christmas tiffin, Christmas star biscuits, and cranberry and white chocolate blondies!

-Enjoy them as a dessert by warming the slices in the microwave and serving with clotted cream, ice cream, or brandy butter.
-These mincemeat crumble bars are also a fantastic alternative to Christmas cake.
+Enjoy them as a dessert by warming the mincemeat slices in the microwave and serving with clotted cream, ice cream, or brandy butter.
+They are also a fantastic alternative to Christmas cake.

 Mincemeat slices on a wooden board.